 Construction Funds - Amounts in construction funds represent unspent bond proceeds and federal funds, which will be used to pay the cost of construction of capital improvement projects.
-It also includes funds designed by the Authority for specific projects such as water sustainability and others.
+It also includes funds designed by the Authority for specific infrastructure projects.

-Capital Activity Funds - Capital activity funds represent amounts deposited by the Authority as required by the annual budget into the Capital Improvement Fund held by the Master Agreement of Trust ("MAT") Trustee as well as funds deposited by the Authority to comply with agreements requiring construction of capital improvement projects, including fines and penalties assessed by the Environmental Protection Agency ("EPA") that will be used for construction of capital improvement projects to provide water and sewer services and to comply with environmental regulations.
+Capital Activity Funds - Capital activity funds represent amounts deposited by the Authority as required by the annual budget into the Capital Improvement Fund held by the Master Agreement of Trust ("MAT") Trustee as well as funds deposited by the Authority to comply with agreements requiring construction of capital improvement projects, including fines and penalties assessed by EPA that will be used for construction of capital improvement projects to provide water and sewer services and to comply with environmental regulations.

-These funds also include funds received from the Federal Emergency Management Agency ("FEMA") and other federal agency or insurance proceeds to be invested in capital improvement projects for the system recovery after disaster emergencies, such as hurricanes, tropical storms, earthquakes, and others.
+These funds also include funds received from FEMA and other federal agencies or insurance proceeds to be invested in capital improvement projects for the system recovery after disaster emergencies, such as hurricanes, tropical storms, earthquakes, and others.